 The process of discovering your strengths is one of reflection and self-assessment – various exercises are used to identify skills you like using, achievements you are proud of, roles you enjoy, and the type of people you like working with.
 To get a more objective view of your strengths, you can also ask your family, friends and colleagues what they see as your strengths.
 The exercise, Your Reflected Best Self, is one way of accomplishing this.

 Another approach is to identify your values and relate them to possible careers and roles.
 Our values determine whether we are happy and content with our work and working life.
 They influence our behaviour and our attitude to various situations.
 If our work conflicts with our values, we will feel unhappy and stressed at work, so it is important to know what our values in relation to work are.

 Examples of values are fairness, justice, compassion for others, integrity, attention to detail, neatness, etc. If you have to work long hours, but you value family or work-life balance, your job conflicts with your values and you will feel stressed and unhappy at work.
 If you value working with people and helping others, and your job involves this, you will feel happy and motivated in work.
 So it is important to find a career or role that is in keeping with your values.

-The process of identifying your values is normally led by a career coach or counsellor, but using a long list of values and ticking off the ones that mean something to you also works.
+The process of identifying your values is normally led by a career coach or counsellor, but using a long list of values and ticking off the ones that mean something to you can also work.